“I have an upcoming trip and I really need your Hong Kong Travel Tips”

 Mong Kok: Ideal for people looking for good Airbnb options as it is mainly a residential area.
 It’s also within walking distance of the Temple Street market and Langham Place which is a good contrast between old and new Hong Kong.

-Wan Chai: One of the oldest and the busiest commercial areas in Hong Kong, but relatively cheaper to stay here than the neighboring Causeway Bay area, which is arguably the best place to shop.
+Wan Chai: One of the oldest and the busiest commercial areas in Hong Kong, but relatively cheaper to stay here than in the neighbouring Causeway Bay area, which is arguably the best place to shop.

 Hong Kong is a megacity, which will keep attracting you.
 One trip is never enough.
 I have visited the island thrice, yet I have barely scratched the surface.
 I hope these Hong Kong Travel Tips help you to at least explore the key attractions.
 For more details, check out the following: